Ahmedchabaa/rifund_frontend_flutter_app/README.md

 3- VS code 1.90.0

-To run this project you must run this commands:
+#### To run this project you must run this commands:

+1 - rename the folder from "rifund_frontend_flutter_app" to "rifund"

-1 - flutter pub get
+2 - flutter pub get

-2 - flutter pub run flutter_launcher_icons -f main
+3 - flutter pub run flutter_launcher_icons -f main

-3 - flutter run
+4 - flutter run

 # Who made this app